ferrohd/CLup/RASD.md

 #### D.2.
 Hardware limitations

-The first implementation of CLup will include only a web application available for any modern browser able to retreive User's location.
-The Store Manager's device must be equipped with a camera to be able to scan the tickets.
-The Store must be provided with a printer to print tickets, allowing the physical line-up.
+The first implementation of CLup will include only a web application available for any modern browser able to retreive a clupper's GPS location.
+The store manager's device must be equipped with a camera to be able to scan customer tickets.
+The store must also be provided with a printer to print tickets, thus allowing their distribution to guests.

 #### D.3.
 Any other constraint